Algoroy27/GRC/README.md

-# Oscorp GRC Capstone Project
+# GME GRC Capstone Project

 This repository contains the deliverables for the GRC capstone project aimed at assessing and improving the cybersecurity maturity of a mock organization, Oscorp, using the NIST Cybersecurity Framework.